acuervoa/dotfiles/README.md

 ## Packages

 * .gitconfig and .gitignore files.
-For local configuration you need a `~/.gitconfig_local`
+For local configuration you need a `~/.gitconfig_local` with this information:

 ```
 [user]